pluralsh/documentation/pages/deployments/templating.md

 ## Safeguarding Sensitive Configurations in Terraform

-In some cases you might want to reserve secrets for manual input in the Plural Console, while configure others in the Terraform definition of you service.
+In some cases you might want to reserve secrets for manual input in the Plural Console, yet configure others in the Terraform definition of your service.
-This example demonstrates the exclusion of certain configuration secrets, such as passwords and usernames, allowing manual entry exclusively within the Plural Console by leveraging Terraform's `ignore_changes` feature
+This example demonstrates the exclusion of certain configuration secrets, such as passwords and usernames, allowing manual entry exclusively within the Plural Console by leveraging Terraform's `ignore_changes` feature.

 ```tf
 resource "plural_service_deployment" "monitoring" {